-Amendments to Municipal Securities Disclosure; What Lenders Should KnowAdded by Adam Christenson in Articles & Publications, Banking Law on October 29, 2018
+Amendments to Municipal Securities Disclosure; What Lenders Should KnowAdded by Adam Christenson in Articles & Blogs, Banking Law on October 29, 2018

 Since 2009, issuers and obligated persons1 have increasingly used direct placements as substitutes for publicly offered municipal securities.
 The dollar amount of commercial bank loans to state and local governments has nearly tripled since the financial crisis, increasing from $66.5 billion as of the end of 2010 to $190.5 billion by the end of first quarter 2018.2 In comparison, the dollar amount of municipal securities outstanding remained relatively flat over the same time period.
 Historically, disclosure of direct placements by obligated persons has been voluntary.
 Effective February 27, 2019 (the “Compliance Date”), this will no longer be the case in most instances.